patrickl92/AudioChecklist/docs/CreateSOP.md

 Create a `.lua` file (e.g. `MySOP.lua`) in the `<X-Plane 11>/Resources/plugins/FlyWithLua/Scripts` folder.
 This file is loaded automatically when an aircraft is loaded in X-Plane.
 Add the code which is required for your SOP in this file.

+You may want to install the [DataRefTool](https://github.com/leecbaker/datareftool) to find out the required DataRefs for your checklists.

 ## Standard operating procedure

 The user needs to select a SOP in order to use this extensions.
 It is possible to have multiple SOPs installed, each one with its own set of checklists and voices.